rajgothi-guj/Indic-Fast-Multi-Whisper/README.md

 Code will read the bucket.csv files of all the language that we created in earlier step.

-make sure to remove cached dataset at location /hdd/Gothi_raj/HF_model/
+make sure to remove cached dataset at location "/hdd/Gothi_raj/HF_model/"   (Enhancement: Now code will remove cache file automatically.)

 ex. rm cache_gujarati_train.txt cache_gujarati_val.txt

 ### Fleurs